-For revenue-based munis, the type of project can also impact your taxes.
+For revenue-based munis, the type of project being financed can also affect your taxes.
 Interest from bonds sold for "public good" projects or "qualified private activities" are usually free from federal taxes.
-Interest from munis issued for regular private sector projects are most likely not tax exempt.
+Interest from munis issued for regular private sector projects are most likely NOT tax exempt.

-When you're comparison shopping, keep in mind that comparing the coupon rates of munis and other taxable bonds can be misleading.
+When you're comparison shopping, keep in mind that comparing the coupon rates of muni's (and other taxable bonds for that matter) can be misleading.

 Taxes will end up reducing the net income on taxable bonds.
 This means that a tax-exempt municipal bond has a higher after-tax yield than a corporate bond with the same coupon rate.

-If you're worried about the price tag check out "mini-munis".
+Municipal bonds typically require a minimum investment of at least $5,000.
+If you're worried about the price tag, check out "mini-munis".
 They are designed for bond investors with smaller budgets.